 Vesicules within scoria (and in pumice also) form when volcanic gases are released from magma.
 They are released because of decreasing pressure as magma moves upward (solubility of gases in liquids is dependent on pressure — higher pressure means better solubility).
 Mafic magma is less viscous than felsic magma.
 That’s why gas bubbles can move more freely and join each other and form larger vesicules.
 Bubbles that form in felsic magma can not move as well.
-Hence, there are much more pores in pumice than scoria and they are smaller.
+Hence, there are much more pores in pumice than in scoria and they are smaller.

 Both lava flows (especially their upper part) and pyroclastic fragments can be scoriaceous, but it is usually the latter that the term “scoria” is associated with.
-It even seems to me that sometimes the terms “lapilli” and “scoria” are used interchangeably.
-Small usually monogenetic volcanic cones are known as scoria cones.
+It even seems that sometimes the terms “lapilli” and “scoria” are used interchangeably.
+Small usually monogenetic volcanic cones are known as scoria (or cinder) cones.
 It is easy to make an obvious conclusion that this fragmental material these cones are mostly made of is scoria.
-This conclusion is not mistaken.
+This conclusion is not entirely mistaken.
 It is scoria indeed, but not because it is fragmental.
 It is scoria because it is vesicular.

 Scoria as a pyroclastic material (tephra) usually has a size of lapilli (2-64 mm) which is larger than volcanic ash and smaller than volcanic blocks and bombs.

 Small scoriaceous lapilli from Cumbre Vieja, La Palma, Canary Islands.
 The samples from Tenerife and Etna (above) look like classic scoria, but these small lapilli here are actually more typical.
 They are not very vesicular and vesicules are not large, but this is how scoriaceous lapilli usually look like.
 The two samples above are not rare or unusual, but still they are specifically chosen in the field out of many candidates to demonstrate the very vesicular nature of “true scoria”.
 Width of view 6 cm.

 Pumice is in many ways similar rock, but it is generally lighter in both weight and color.
 Santorini, Greece.
 Width of view 4 cm.

 Field of scoriaceous lapilli in La Palma.